Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Details of Free Mode Removal Algorithm

 is well-defined.
 Since $\mathcal{C}'$ is block diagonal with block dimensions $1, \cdots, 1, n-F$, the same is true for $\mathcal{C}'^{-1}$.
 As per~\cref{eq:coupling_transform}, this transformation on $\mathcal{C}^{-1}$ is implemented precisely by performing the linear canonical transformation~\cref{eq:lin_can} with this matrix $W$.

 We now show the other consequences of implementing the linear canonical transformation with $W$, including how it keeps free modes explicit.
 We observe that for $i > F$,

 where $\vec \Phi'\equiv W \vec \Phi$ is the transformed flux operators.
-Hence, the transformed fluxes include the original non-free modes' fluxes.
-This means by removing the free modes in the Hamiltonian in terms of the transformed modes, the Hamiltonian on the original non-free modes can be explicitly obtained.
+Hence, the transformed fluxes include the original nonfree modes' fluxes.
+This means by removing the free modes in the Hamiltonian in terms of the transformed modes, the Hamiltonian on the original nonfree modes can be explicitly obtained.
 Furthermore, the junction term in the Hamiltonian is preserved since junction modes can never be free.

 As per~\cref{eq:coupling_transform}, the transformation on the fluxes implies the flux coupling matrix is transformed as follows:

 That is, the same Gaussian elimination performed on $\mathcal{C}$ in~\cref{eq:gauss_elim} is performed on $M_0$.
 Since the free modes have no potential, this procedure preserves $M_0$.
 We can see this explicitly: